wtfsayo/open-upvotes/README.md

 Open Upvotes is an open-source, collaborative idea management platform built with the T3 Stack.
 It's designed to facilitate the sharing, discussion, and voting of ideas in various contexts.

+> **⚠️ Warning**
+>
+> There might be security issues with this project.
+It was built for learning purposes only.
+Use at your own risk.

 ## Features 🎁